Asylum Lawyer In Houston

 - Politicians (relations) of the United States to applicants from specific countries.

 Usually, the applicant waits to receive an appointment for an interview with an asylum officer.
 If the interview is successful, asylum will be provided after the interview, and a written notice will be sent in a few weeks by mail.
-If the asylum is not granted after the interview, the officer refers the case to the immigration judge.
-The immigration judge will schedule the day of the main hearing.
-Depending on the workload of a specific immigration court, the hearing could take place in months or years.
+If it is not granted after the interview, the officer refers the case to the judge.
+The judge will schedule the day of the main hearing.
+Depending on the workload of a specific court, the hearing could take place in months or years.

-The asylum seeker may apply for an employment authorization document (EAD) 150 days from the date of filing the initial asylum application.
+The applicant may apply for an employment authorization document (EAD) 150 days from the date of filing the initial application.

-If the asylum is denied by an immigration judge, the applicant may file an appeal with the Board of Immigration Appeals.
+If it is denied by a judge, the applicant may file an appeal with the Board of Immigration Appeals.

-Like refugees, political asylum seekers must, in addition to well-founded fears of persecution, be checked in their biographies to see if there are any reasons why they might not be allowed in the US, for example, because of their criminal history.
-Applicants for asylum must submit fingerprints and be tested by all relevant US agencies, including the FBI, INS, as well as pass through the Department of State databases and other Information databases.
+Like refugees, political Asylee must, in addition to well-founded fears of persecution, be checked in their biographies to see if there are any reasons why they might not be allowed in the US, for example, because of their criminal history.
+Applicants must submit fingerprints and be tested by all relevant US agencies, including the FBI, INS, as well as pass through the Department of State databases and other Information databases.

 Contact Our Houston Asylum Lawyer

 Asylum processing can be complicated and time consuming.
-Get immigration help from the experienced and dedicated Houston Immigration Attorney Gasana and we will guide you through the process.
-Please contact us or call our office at 281-809-5599 to schedule your immigration consultation today.
+Get immigration help from the experienced and dedicated Houston Attorney Gasana and we will guide you through the process.
+Call our office at 281-809-5599 to schedule your legal consultation today.